[?] Subscribe To This Site

 For me the most important thing math helps me with is cooking.
 It is sometimes necessary to double recipes, or halve them, or any other fraction to best use up ingredients.
 I wish you the best luck in your science and math pursuits.

 Barry's Response - Thanks Ben.
-As you can see in the image above, math can also be used as the basis of an artform.
+Math can also be used as an art form, as you can see above.

 Search this site for more information now.